Three Identical Strangers Is the Best Documentary I’ve Ever Hated

 Also, I hated it.
 The final third of the film gives such a simplistic account of suicide by gun that I left the theater in furious tears.

 Briefly, the plot: Eddy, Robert, and David are long-lost identical triplets, and the researchers who separated them were apparently seeking to track how family environment might influence the manifestation of inherited mental-health problems.
 (A New York adoption firm secretly helped the researchers place these triplets — plus an unspecified number of additional identical twins and triplets — into separate homes.)
 That’s the best the filmmakers could guess, anyway, because the results of the experiment were never published, and the data itself is sealed away at Yale until 2066.
 What they do know for sure is that the adoptive parents of the separated twins and triplets in the study did not actually know that they were part of a study; the adopted children themselves certainly didn’t know this, either.
-The triplets might’ve never known, had Robert and David not met by coincidence at college in 1980.
-(The extensive media coverage of their meeting caught Eddy’s eye, who reached out to his doppelgänger strangers and completed the trio’s reunion.)
+The triplets might’ve never known, had Robert and Eddy not met by coincidence at college in 1980.
+(The extensive media coverage of their meeting caught David’s eye, who reached out to his doppelgänger strangers and completed the trio’s reunion.)
 One more thing they know for sure: In 1995, Eddy killed himself with a gun in his home in Maplewood, New Jersey.

 From there, the film hints that Robert and David likely share the same genetic predisposition toward severe mental-health issues that Eddy did, but that their families made the difference in their respective destinies.
 The filmmakers seem especially interested in the parenting styles of the triplets’ fathers: Eddy’s dad was strict, David’s was affectionate, and Robert’s was busy but loving, as involved in his children’s lives as his schedule allowed.
 Could the lack of affection from Eddy’s father explain his eventual fate?
 Three Identical Strangers seems to want us to understand that it does.
 “I believe that nature and nurture both matter,” David’s aunt says toward the end, “but I think that nurture can overcome nearly everything.”